xamcat/xamarin-binding-swift-framework/README.md

     ![xcode name framework project](SolutionItems/xcode-name-framework-project.png)

 1. Download the [Gigya framework](https://developers.gigya.com/display/GD/Swift+SDK) from the developer website and unpack it.
-At time of writing, the latest version is [Gigya Swift SDK 1.0.6](https://downloads.gigya.com/predownload?fileName=Gigya.swift.core.framework.1.0.6.zip)
+At time of writing, the latest version is [Gigya Swift SDK 1.0.9](https://downloads.gigya.com/predownload?fileName=Swift-Core-framework-1.0.9.zip)
-1. Rename the downloaded SDK file to **Gigya** ensuring that it ends with a **.framework** extension

 1. Select the **SwiftFrameworkProxy** from the project files explorer then select the General tab

-1. Drag and drop the Gigya.framework package to the Xcode Frameworks and Libraries list under the General tab check the "Copy items if needed" option while adding the framework.
+1. Drag and drop the **Gigya.framework** package to the Xcode Frameworks and Libraries list under the General tab check the "Copy items if needed" option while adding the framework.

     ![xcode copy framework](SolutionItems/xcode-copy-framework.png)